-“Big gains come in small packets”.
+–“Big gains come in small packets”.
 This phrase suits well for small cap stock universe.
 We have seen in the past that small-cap stocks have over the period turned out to be multi-baggers and also have evolved with time to turn into mid-cap and large-cap stocks.
 To get a comprehensive idea about the different types of mutual funds you may do: NSE Academy Certified Financial Planning & Wealth Management course on Elearnmarkets.

 The small-cap stocks must be selected very carefully with proper analysis because it has the potential to be multi-baggers as well as wealth eroders if proper due diligence is not performed.

 In the past, we have seen that some quality small-cap stocks have delivered high returns to the investors while others have eroded their entire capital.

 From the above, we can observe that over the period, the small-cap has the potential to outperform the mid and large-cap stocks.

 It can be seen that after the NDA led government came to power in 2014, the small caps witnessed a bull run.
 But 2018 has seen the small-cap stocks correcting after a big bang Run and high valuations.

 After the recent correction, some of the small caps have become relatively cheaper and look attractive in terms of valuations.
 Moreover, after the re-election of NDA in the recent elections, the small-cap universe can get boosted by the various government policies and initiatives.